If you need more orientation, you can also check our marvellous guide to Ms. Marvels.

 Works best with big, deep sound.

 For a short while, Warbird managed to function with the Avengers despite her suffering and alcoholism.
-For instance, she exposed the Corruptor as the controller of Hyperion and other Squadron Supreme members.

 But her colleagues could tell something was wrong with her.
 She was acting moody, aggressive, paranoid.
 Tony Stark, once a severe alcoholic, recognised the symptoms.
 He had a discreet meeting with Danvers, but she angrily stonewalled him.